 A large part of BFIs lending is concentrated in eight key areas of economic activities.
-Of the total credit outstanding, as of mid-July 2019, trade (wholesaler & retailer) accounted for 21.13 percent, agriculture, followed by forestry beverage and production related (17.52 percent), other services (13.96 percent), construction (10.63 per cent), finance, insurance and real estate (8.03 percent), consumption (5.63 percent), agricultural and forest related (5.42 percent), and Electricity, Gas and Water (4.35 percent).
+Of the total credit outstanding, as of mid-July 2019, trade (wholesaler accounted for 21.13 retailer) percent, followed by agriculture, forestry and beverage production related (17.52)percent), other services (13.96)percent), construction (10.63 per cent), finance, insurance and real estate (8.03 percent), consumption (5.63 percent), agricultural and forest related (5.42)percent), and Electricity, Gas and Water (4.35 percent).